 It’s common for a restaurant manager to not have time to catch a breath of air on a typical work day.
 That’s why it’s crucial to make the most of the time that you have by utilizing proper time management techniques.

 Automating tasks and auditing the workflow will ensure that food products and ingredients are stored for less time.
-The quicker you convert those products and ingredients into revenue, the better the inventory turnover ratio you’ll have.
+The quicker you convert those products and ingredients into revenue, the better the turnover ratio you’ll have.

 Optimizing Your Supply Chain

 The supply chain is a big aspect of the food industry.
 It’s possible for it to be broken up into numerous fragments to ensure food safety.
 However, this makes supply chain management even more important.
 Take some time to familiarize yourself with the answer to, “What is supply chain management?” if you haven’t already.